gekkoe/sorted/README.md

 to approach these things, so I've labeled them for later consideration.
 * I decided to put in rudimentary sanity checks by not allowing more than a max number of entries in the list and blocking duplicate entries.
+* After quite a bit of development in the handler code, I realized that a simpler approach would have worked.
+It turns out that liberator drops namespaces from keywords when rendering qualified maps to JSON.
+Having not dealt with qualified keywords much prior to learning spec, I had not tried them with liberator before, and made an incorrect assumption.
+While fixing this would remove a bit of complexity and would not be particularly difficult to do, I've decided to leave the current version for demo purposes, as there were a number of interesting problems to solve in the process, and such code would be useful under somewhat different circumstances.
+If this were going to be production code though, I would certainly look to rewrite that part for added simplicity.